BCDH/Laravel-eXist-db-REST-Client/README.md

 #### Result formatting

 [sabre/xml](http://sabre.io/xml/reading/) library is used for parsing xml result.
-You can pass an instance of \Sabre\Xml\Service with your own (de)serializers Query request methods
+You can pass an instance of \Sabre\Xml\Service with your own (de)serializers to Query request methods

 #### Result example